I updated this page on 12th January 2020. Why?

-Now for a smile.
+Now for a smile after the bushfires.

-A very hungry Rock Wallaby with baby in pouch arrived a few days after the bushfire looking for food.
-She quickly took a slice of wholemeal bread.
-More kangaroos and wallaroos returned to the cleared area around the house.
+More red-necked and eastern grey kangaroos and wallaroos returned to the cleared area around the house.
 Green pick had started to appear where water had run off during fire fighting.